runvnc/agiexists/index.md

 * https://arxiv.org/pdf/1609.03971.pdf  Feyman Machine

-Following is in general, not about that paper really:
+Following is in general, not about that paper:

-One of the key things that makes it this type of AI general is that all of the knowledge and skills are encoded in a way that terminates in the same inputs, outputs, timing, series.
+* One of the key things that makes it this type of AI general is that all of the knowledge and skills (models) are encoded in a way that terminates in the same inputs, outputs, timing, series.
 Where the set of sensory inputs and outputs and modalities and mechanism of timing and series representation is shared across all domains.
 So there is no domain-specific aspect of the model that would necessarily be inapplicable to another domain that didn't have some interface to it.

+* (Time) Spike-based neural networks seem to be able to learn much faster than non-spiking NNs.

+* Multiple sensory and action modalities may improve learning and seem to be something shared by all animals but commonly not implemented in AI systems, so could be something to focus on

+* The system seems to be need to be able to perform basically arbitrary computation in order to 'solve' problems involving many variables, e.g. computing trajectory of a thrown rock, etc.
+  The way that animals may do this could be something like recording quite detailed tables of data and their correlations and then interpolating.
+Something like NNs allow them to learn functions involving many parameters by recording data and correlations sparsley and approximating them for new situations.

+* Must be able to handle relatively high-bandwidth streams of sensory data and action outputs.

+* If there is some (symbolic?) higher-level representation for processing, it must ultimately still be associated (terminate with) lower-level sensory inputs and outputs, timings, sequence, relation of such

+* We probably need to be able to operate or at least report on higher, more abstract levels in order to be able to operate efficiently and/or understand the operation of system from outside.

+* NNs are not the only way to automatically learn these highly parameterized functions or input/output-based models in general.
+There just needs to be something like back-propagation that can sort of automatically tweak the system via some feedback loops.